w3c/wcag3/guidelines/terms/captions.md

 :::

 :::note
-:term[Open captions] are any captions that cannot be turned off in the player.
+Open captions are any captions that cannot be turned off in the player.
 For example, if the captions are visual equivalent images of text embedded in :term[video].
 :::

 :::note